 The other is that by writing good posts on a particular topic, you build up ‘topical authority’ in that area.
-So, for example, if I already have a selection of popular posts on roast potatoes and a I write another one, Google recognises that the previous posts I have written on the subject are good so this one is likely to be good too, so boosts my latest roast potato post.
+So, for example, if I already have a selection of popular posts on roast potatoes and I write another one, Google recognises that the previous posts I have written on the subject are good, so this one is likely to be good too, so boosts my latest roast potato post.
 As I have said before – search engines want to provide their customers with the best answer to their search query.
 If the search engine knows I have provided good information on roast potato posts before, it’s going to assume my latest roast potato post is going to be good too!

 3. Do keyword research

-Can’t emphasise this one enough.
+I can’t emphasise this one enough.
 If you don’t do this yet – DO IT!
 Find a Keyword Research Tool you like (I use the Keyword Tool at SEOBook, which is free and very easy to use), then type in the keywords for the post you were thinking of writing.

 So, let’s say for example, that I decide I want to make a recipe on Easy Peasy Foodie for ‘blue cheese, kale and mushroom salad’ (yuck, yes I know – for illustration purposes only, I promise!)
-So, I type those keywords in to the keyword tool and guess what?
+So, I type those keywords in to the keyword tool on SEO Book and guess what?
 No one is searching for blue cheese, kale and mushroom salad – crazy!
 So, I know if I create that recipe, I am unlikely to get any page views from search engines.